Seafield Convent Grammar School: Founding

 The institute founded its Liverpool base in Sea View Road, Bootle on 21 June 1872.
 Madame Eugéne, Gailhac's own niece, became the Mother Superior of the small community of eight Sisters.
-The foundation was a victim of its own success and soon found that it could no longer adequately provide for the increasing number of borders.
+The foundation was a victim of its own success and soon found that it could no longer adequately provide for the increasing number of boarders.
 A search began for a more suitable property, and this was when the Sisters discovered Seafield house in Seaforth, and the name which would remain with them for the next 93 years.

 Seaforth

 Seafield House in Seaforth was the home of James Fernie, a wealthy businessman who had made his fortune in shipping.
 He had helped form the International Marine Hydro Company, and with the money from this venture, planned to extend his house and property to create a first class hotel for transatlantic voyagers.
 The house was opened to great applause by the Earl of Lathom on 25 September 1882.
 An article in the Daily Express on 14 September 1882 described the new hotel:

-“The house with the conservatories, winter gardens and recreation grounds, covers an area of 10 acre which has been carefully laid out in the most approved style, the hotel - an imposing structure with its three coronial towers, contains about 250 bedrooms all substantially, and many very elegantly, furnished, while the baths and all other conveniences are as near perfection as possible.
-It is said that there are 365 windows, one for each day of the year.”
+"The house with the conservatories, winter gardens and recreation grounds, covers an area of 10 acre which has been carefully laid out in the most approved style, the hotel – an imposing structure with its three coronial towers, contains about 250 bedrooms all substantially, and many very elegantly, furnished, while the baths and all other conveniences are as near perfection as possible.
+It is said that there are 365 windows, one for each day of the year".

 Unfortunately the hotel had been opened during a decline in the number of transatlantic passengers and so suffered from poor business.
-The house became known as its originator’s folly - "Fernie’s Folly" in this instance.
-The decline in Atlantic trade and shipping is marked by the fact that the Sisters purchased the property in 1884 - just two years after its triumphant opening.
+The house became known as its originator's folly – "Fernie’s Folly" in this instance.
+The decline in Atlantic trade and shipping is marked by the fact that the Sisters purchased the property in 1884 – just two years after its triumphant opening.